Exceptional collections on toric Fano threefolds and birational geometry: Introduction

 \paragraph{Step 3.} To check the strongness of the chosen set in Step 2, it is enough to check the dual of line bundles in the set are nef (Lemma \ref{lem:vani}).
 This is easily done by observing Figure \ref{Fano11&18}.
 To check the fullness in Step 2, we prove Bondal's conjecture in our situation by rather tedious, but elementary calculation.
 This step is done in \S \ref{section:Examples} and \S \ref{sec:Bondal}.

-\paragraph{} In \cite{BT10}, Bernardi and Tirabassi check a similar statement to Theorem \ref{thm:main1} only in the cases (9), (11), (14), (15) and (16) separately, since the existence of a full strong exceptional collection, not necessarily coming from $\mk D_X$, was already known in the rest cases.
-In their proof of the strongness, they use rather tedious argument, firstly given by \cite{BH09}.
-Moreover they show the fullness by assuming Bondal's conjecture.
+\paragraph{} In \cite{BT10}, Bernardi and Tirabassi check a similar statement to Theorem \ref{thm:main1} only in the cases (9), (11), (14), (15) and (16) separately, since the existence of a full strong exceptional collection, not necessarily coming from $\mk D_X$, was already known in the remaining cases.
+In their proof of the strongness, a rather long and explicit calculation is presented, using the result in \cite{BH09}.
+Moreover they deduce fullness for their collections only after assuming the conjecture of Bondal (see Remark \ref{rem:Bondal}).

 Dubrobin conjectures that for a smooth projective variety $X$, the quantum cohomology of $X$ is semi-simple if and only if $X$ is a smooth Fano variety with a full exceptional collection.
 Although his conjecture turns out to be wrong, it is still believed that there is a relationship between the existence of full exceptional collections on $X$ and its quantum cohomology (cf.~\cite{Ba04}.)
-Furthermore several people conjecture that every smooth toric Fano variety has a full strong exceptional collection consisting of line bundles \cite{BH09,CM10}.
-These are the motivations of our study.
+Furthermore several people conjectured that every smooth toric Fano variety has a full strong exceptional collection consisting of line bundles \cite{BH09,CM10}.
+But recently Efimov provides a counterexample to this conjecture \cite{Ef10}.
+At least in the $3$-dimensional case, the conjecture is true by Theorem \ref{thm:main1}.

 It should be pointed out that there is a smooth projective toric (not Fano) surface which does not possess any full strong exceptional collections consisting of line bundles (\cite{HP06,HP08}), and it is also worthwhile to mention that there is a smooth toric Fano variety $X$ such that we cannot choose full strong exceptional collections from the set $\mk D_X$ \cite{LM10}.